suopte/tensor/README.md

 ###AMD (RequireJS) compatibility

-Classes defined as RequireJS modules to be available both from browser and node.js scrips.
+Classes defined as modules to be available from both browser and node.js scrips.
+For AMD (Asynchronous Module Definition) compatibility [RequireJS](http://requirejs.org/) is used.